southohious-cloud/PortfolioTools/README.md

 # Start Here

-This repository is one part of a larger three‑pillar system called the **Clarity‑Engine Ecosystem**.
+This page introduces the full **Clarity‑Engine Ecosystem** and explains how the public and private components fit together.
-Each pillar serves a different purpose, and together they form a complete workflow architecture.
+The ecosystem is built around three pillars that work together to support clarity, automation, and structured decision‑making.

 ---

 ## **Pillar 1 — Clarity Assistant (Flagship Tool — Live Demo)**
 An AI‑driven workflow assistant designed for structure, clarity, and decision support.
-This is the only public, runnable component of the ecosystem.
+This is the only public, runnable component of the ecosystem and serves as the interactive demonstration of the Clarity‑Engine philosophy.

 **Run the Assistant:**
 https://clarity-assistant.streamlit.app